CraftAcademyLabs/coach-guides/learner_support.md

 * Go through Unit tests
 * Comment on the tests before moving on
 * Go through the implemented code and leave comments and push the students in the right direction rather than solving the problem.

+**Office Hours Support flow:**
+* Open up a single hangout that anyone can join and post the link in #general on Slack.
+* Encourage them to create an issue on CraftOverflow
+* Questions should be posted in their camp channel or in their group channels on Slack.
+No private messages, no joining students' private Hangouts.
+* Office hours are for tech support only.